SBS PopAsia: History

 SBS PopAsia began as a weekly two-hour segment on the SBS youth radio programme, Alchemy, as the Asian Pop Show.
 Due to growing popularity and increasing online fan engagement SBS PopAsia was launched as a 24-hour digital radio show in 2010.

 In late 2011, a television program of the same name debuted on SBS's main free-to-air television channel in a two-hour timeslot from on Sunday mornings.
 In 2013, the program was extended to three-and-a-half hours of prime-time broadcast across Saturday and Sunday evenings on SBS Viceland (formerly SBS2).
 In 2014, it reverted to its original 2 hour timeslot at 9am on Sundays.
-From March 13, 2016, it changed to a one-hour show on Sundays 10am-11am on SBS Viceland.
+From 13 March 2016, it changed to a one-hour show on Sundays 10am to 11am on SBS Viceland.
 PopAsia aired its final episode on 8 July 2018.

 Radio

 SBS PopAsia began transmitting in 2010.
 The station is available on DAB, the SBS mobile application, and channel 307 on Freeview across Australia.

 SBS PopAsia hosts a variety of segments and shows on digital radio: